cseyfferth/siyuan-tasks/README.md

 ## Future Ideas

-- Mark tasks as complete/incomplete from the panel.
+- Group tasks by Document/Notebook
 - Add task due time
+- Allow to hide tasks from certain Notebook/Documents
 - Filtering by priority level
-- Automatic refresh.
+- Mark tasks as complete/incomplete from the panel.